funkia/turbine/README.md

 ### What is `Component`

 On top of the FRP primitives Funnel adds `Component`.
 Component is the key concept in Funnel.
-Once you understand `Component`—and how to use it you understand Funnel.
+Once you understand `Component`—and how to use it—you understand Funnel.
 A Funnel app is just one big component.

  Here is a high-level overview of what a component is.

-* __Components can contain logic__ expressed through operations on
+* Components can __contain logic__ expressed through operations on
   behaviors and streams.
-* __Components are encapsulated__ and have completely private state.
+* Components are __encapsulated__ and have completely private state.
-* __Components produce output__ through which they selectively decide
+* Components __produce output__ through which they selectively decide
   what state they share with their parent.
-* __Components write DOM elements__ as children to their parent.
+* Components __write DOM elements__ as children to their parent.
 They can write zero, one or more DOM elements.
-* __Components can declare side-effects__ expressed as `IO`-actions.
+* Components can __declare side-effects__ expressed as `IO`-actions.
-* __Components are composable__—one component can be combined with
-  another component and the result is a third component.
+* Components are __composable__—one component can be combined with another component and the result is a third component.

 ### Creating HTML-elements